Junaid-Akhtar11/aim-clicker/README.md

 **Clicker Aim** is a fully functional web application developed as the **Web Dev II Final Project**.
 It serves as a competitive aim trainer where users must click appearing targets within a time limit to achieve a high rank.

-This project was built to demonstrate mastery of **Core JavaScript** concepts without the use of any frontend frameworks (React, Vue, etc.).
+This project was built to demonstrate my abilities of **Core Vainlla JavaScript**

 ---